beratzorlu/Portfolio-Project-2/README.md

     As a user, I want to be able to track how much time I have left to complete all questions.
     As a user, I want to be able to navigate the game with clearly labelled button.
     As a user, I want to be able to save my final score under my username.
-    As a user, I want to be able to display my saved final score on a leaderboard on demand.
+    As a user, I want to be able to display my saved final score on a leaderboard on demand..

-- Objectives

-    - Client Objectives:

-    - First Time Customer Objectives:

-    - Frequent Visitor Objectives:

-    - Returning Customer Objectives:

 ---